cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

   { project1 = customHaskellPackages.project1;
   }
 ```
-This is using the built-in composeExtensions function to take the previous
+This is using the built-in `composeExtensions` function to take the previous
-overrides (or the empty set, {}) and merge it with whatever is inside the `self:super:` overlay.
+overrides (or the empty set, {}) and merge it with whatever is inside the `self: super:` overlay.
-In this change I also switched around where we define `project1`: now it is in our
+In this change I also switched around where we define `project1`: now it is defined in our
-haskell packages with everything else and just returned at the end.
+haskellPackages with everything else and just returned at the end.
 I prefer
 this approach since, from now on, our `project1` will be treated like any other haskell dependency.

-# Enabling Hoogle
+## Enabling Hoogle

 If you're working on Haskell locally, you really should be using a local Hoogle
-instance so that the documentation you're viewing matches the version you're using.
+instance so that the package's version you're viewing for documentation matches
-Fortunately Nix makes this quite easy, especially once you set up your overrides
+the version you're using in your code.
+Fortunately Nix makes this quite easy,
-as above.
-A standalone expression for this looks like:
+especially once you set up your overrides as above.
+A standalone expression for
+this looks like the following, call it `toggle-hoogle.nix`:
 ```nix
 {
   # Library of functions to use, for composeExtensions.